w3c/wai-curricula/content/designer/interaction-and-feedback.md

 * design user interfaces with  notifications that are easy to understand and that can be distinguished from any other user interface component
 * provide meaningful and descriptive messages about errors, suggestions for corrections, successes, or any other event
-* design user interfaces that allow to switch notifications on or off to allow notifications processing at the users' pace
+* design user interfaces that support switching notifications on or off to allow notifications processing at the users' pace
 * design user interfaces that support mechanisms to queue and prioritize application notifications coming from different interactive user interface components, such as form fields and custom widgets
 * describe related requirements for developers to code notification messages appropriately